Cycling through the city: Tips for exploring Winnipeg by bike

 Designated bike routes

 Our seasonal bike routes opened at the beginning of May.
-These routes are designed to provide riders with a more comfortable cycling experience.
+They're designed to provide riders with a more comfortable cycling experience.
 They feature reduced vehicle speeds and traffic calming aimed to reduce the number of cars on the road.

 Map your route

-Before you head out, make sure to use the Winnipeg Cycling Map to help plan your route.
-This map outlines the different types of bike lanes, on-street routes, and multi-use paths throughout the city.
-It was also recently updated to include informal routes based on suggestions from local cyclists.
 As a reminder, street conditions may vary depending on the time of day, day of the week, and the season.
-Be prepared to make your own evaluation of traffic and road conditions, and plan routes appropriate to your riding skills.
+Be prepared to make your own evaluation of traffic and road conditions.
+Consider routes appropriate to your riding skills.

 Register your bike